MattOhare1999/dissertation/documentation/minutes/minutes.md

 We finished by recapping the plan for the week.
 While Alistair is anoymising the data set, I will have a look for the data set from the Welke paper and the Carat data set.
 I will also have a further look at Iain's code to try find the bug before next week.

+## Meeting 5 - 24 October 2019, 14:00-14:20

+* Present - Matthew James O'Hare, Professor Matthew Chalmers, Dr Alistair Morrison

+A shorter meeting than usual since there was less to talk out.
+I began by going over my weekly status report and then asked Alistair how he was getting on with the app usage data as I cannot make much more progress without it.
+He said he now has access to it so will hopefully have it to me by the start of next week.
+We then spoke further about other potential data sets that I could look at.
+Matthew said he will message the team behind the "Differentiating Smartphone Users by App Usage" (Welke et al.) paper and see if they would send a portion of data to analyse.
+Matthew also mentioned another data set that they have used before (bond?) that could potentially be found and used, he said he would have a look for it.

+I then mentioned how I have still not found the error in Iain's code from last year.
+Matthew suggested I try running it with different data sets that we know the output to, for example, MNIST fashion or MNIST digits.
+I agreed to do this and Alistair suggested I bring my laptop with all the outputs to the next meeting and we will debug together if I have no luck.